neu-se/CS4910-7580-Spring-2023/assessments.md

 This class is effectively a research seminar, and it is the most fun and rewarding when everyone comes to each class meeting prepared to discuss the assigned paper.
 I ask that you demonstrate your preparation by being ready to engage in discussion.
 You need not have complete mastery of the paper that we are discussing --- but having a comment to offer or question to ask is always appreciated.
 If you do not feel comfortable participating in class, please reach out to me --- I would like to create an environment that is welcoming for discussion, and would not like to inadvertently penalize a student who struggled to find a moment to speak up in class.
-As an alternative, you may also (or instead) e-mail me a brief (3-5 sentence) reaction to the papers that we will be discussing in class.
+As an alternative, you may also (or instead) post on the class Discord a brief (3-5 sentence) reaction to the papers that we will be discussing in class, and engage in discussion through text.

 I will provide you with weekly feedback on your participation in class, at the level of "check", "check -" and "check +."
 If you receive a "check -", you may replace that week's grade with a check by coming to my office hours (or scheduling a time outside of office hours) to have a brief discussion about your thoughts on that week's papers.
 Your final participation grade will be calculated as follows: